 - Vascular masses

-Klint has a special interest in facial rehabilitation, and we draw on our clinical and overseas experience to deliver quality care in this group of clients.
-It is particularly important to work on this area delicately as improper treatment can increase unwanted movement, spasms and pain.
+Neurological physiotherapists are physiotherapists with additional training and expertise in treating problems related to the brain, spinal cord, inner ear and nerves.
+At Klint, we have a special interest in facial rehabilitation and are able to deliver quality care to this group of clients.
+It is particularly important to work on this area delicately as improper treatment can increase unwanted movement (synkinesis), spasms and pain.

 We adopt careful techniques in teaching you neuromuscular retraining, which allows you to regain control and coordination of your face following injury or disease.
 Each client will undergo careful evaluation and assessment, to determine whether you would be appropriate for neuromuscular retraining at that particular point in time during your recovery.